 “He which testifies these things saith, Surely I come quickly.
 Amen.
-Even so, come, Lord Jesus.
-The grace of our Lord Jesus Christ be with you all.
+Even so, come, Master Yahushua.
+The grace of our Master Yahushua Messiah be with you all.
 Amen” (Revelation 22:20-21).

-- 3. Do you eaherly await the return of Jesus to put an end to what ihas been going on in this world and bring in everlasting righteousness?
+3. Do you eagerly await the return of Yahushua to put an end to what has been going on in this world and bring in everlasting righteousness?

-- 4. Are you ready to spend ewternity with God and His Son?
+4. Are you ready to spend eternity with Elohim and His Son?